-§7B1.27C1.2.
-Reporting of Violations of Probation and Supervised Release (Policy Statement)

-- (a) The probation officer shall promptly report to the court any alleged Grade A or B violation. - (b) The probation officer shall promptly report to the court any alleged Grade C or D violation unless the officer determines: (1) that such violation is minor, and not part of a continuing pattern of violations; and (2) that non-reporting will not present an undue risk to an individual or the public or be inconsistent with any directive of the court relative to the reporting of violations.
+- §7C1.2.
+Reporting of Violations of Supervised Release (Policy Statement) - (a) The probation officer shall promptly report to the court any alleged Grade A or B violation. - (b) The probation officer shall promptly report to the court any alleged violation is minor, and not part of a continuing pattern of violations; and public or be inconsistent with any directive of the court relative to the reporting of violations.